 - On the right side, you will see the option of Match TV Power State.

 - Click on it and turn it off.

 - Save changes and exit.
 Restart your computer completely and check if the issue is resolved.

-Here, try reinstalling the game completely and download the game from scratch.
+Here, try reinstalling the game completely and downloading the game from scratch.
 See if this fixes the problem for you.
-Here are the steps how you can reinstall the game.
+Here are the steps on how you can reinstall the game.

 - Navigate to the game you are trying to uninstall either by navigating to it or going through All software.

 - Once at the game, click the + or – button.
 This should bring up Manage software option.

 - Now, select Delete software.
 This will remove the game from your console.

 - Power cycle the system as we did earlier and reinstall the game.
 See if this fixes the problem.